 2. Colin is inexplicably convinced that he’s destined to do better romantically with American girls.
 Why would this be?
 Oh, I know, maybe because of the American girl he kissed at the airport on Christmas eve after killing it on the drums in front of the entire school?
 I’d have an insane infatuation with American girls too, if that was the first good thing to happen to me since my mum’s funeral.

 3. Colin is optimistic and unaffected by the social norms.
 Fear of the unknown would usually deter people from living a life so romantically that they’d spend the little money they make in catering to go and find love in America.
 Why would he persist with such a risky idealised adventure even when his best friend is urging him to reconsider?
 Oh, perhaps because he was raised by Liam Neeson to value love over everything.

 My girlfriend and I were sitting on the hill by the edge of the dog park last Sunday.
 We were enjoying the first warmth Melbourne had received since April.

 I could see another couple sitting right in the middle of the oval.
 They were pale and squinty.
 The cut of the man’s jeans was between boot cut and flare.
-His black t-shirt had that fox motocross logo that was very popular in Brisbane’s outer suburbs thirteen years ago.
+His black t-shirt had a fox motocross logo that had been very popular in Brisbane’s outer suburbs thirteen years ago.

-The woman was wearing an outfit that you might try and pass off as an anti-materialistic statement at the gym when your Lorna Jane outfit has simply become too toxic to re-wear.
+The woman was wearing an outfit that you might try and pass off as an anti-materialistic statement at the gym when your Lorna Jane outfit is simply too toxic to re-wear.